heyjoekim/causal_snow_proj/outputs/README.md

 Results:

-- results: results for SST and SLP with other variables includes mainly
+- results.zip: results for SST and SLP with other variables includes variables in results.zip but also includes:
     - E
-    - rho
     - Slope
+    - rho_reverseu
+- first_results.zip: first results.
+Only had some data.
+Results now uses a seed of 30 for reproduceability.
+    - eco-region
-    - rho_reverse
+    - lat
-- first_results.zip
+    - lon
-- wus_results.zip
+    - rho (CCM results)
+- wus_results.zip: Files with CCM results but for the entire western US snow station data